 From Milestone rotary, follow Milestone Road to the second left, onto Polpis Road.
 Follow Polpis Road for 3.5 miles to 237 Polpis Road (Old Polpis Road cut off by pond).
-Orange traffic cones will mark the turn off.
-Follow the cones to parking area.
+Take a right at the NCF logo post to enter the parking area

 One of the unique aspects of the Norwood Farm is the varied habitat types that can be found on the property, including forested uplands and wetlands, dense shrublands, freshwater bogs, kettlehole ponds, grasslands and heathlands.
 Wetlands in the northern portion of the property once supported some of the island’s earliest cultivated cranberry bogs, and the remains of the water management system in use during this period are still evident, including several channelized streams, bridges and culverts.
 Upland areas in the southern portion of the property were likely tilled for crop cultivation and grazed by livestock during the 1800 and 1900’s.
 These areas now support open grasslands and shrublands that are interspersed with several small kettlehole wetlands.
 The diverse types of habitats present on the property support at least 18 rare species that are currently protected under the Massachusetts Endangered Species Act, including 5 plants, 13 moths and 1 bird of prey.
 A series of walking trails traverse the property, and plans are underway for the development of a parking area and trail map to encourage pedestrian access.